PrairieLearn/PrairieLearn/docs/installing.md

 docker run -it --rm -p 3000:3000 -v C:\GitHub\pl-tam212:/course prairielearn/prairielearn
 ```

-If you plan on running externally graded questions or workspaces in local development, please see [this section](../externalGrading/#running-locally-on-docker) for additional options required to handle these features.

 After running the command above, you should see a message that says:

 ```console